 Benefits of Building Automation Systems - Modern buildings use DDC controls for building automation systems.
 Building automation systems offer energy savings because they are energy management systems.
 These systems allow management to automatically control many processes involved with HVAC systems, lighting, and emergency systems.
 The systems are generally hooked up to the internet so monitoring and control can be done worldwide.

 Benefits of Building Automation Systems

 - HVAC Systems – All processes are automatic and set to a DDC program in the controls.
 That is done by a computer and proprietary software and hardware.
-There are three distinct protocols which are shared by different manufacturers, so systems are integrated.
+There are three distinct protocols that are shared by different manufacturers, so systems are integrated.

 Additionally, there are building automation systems bridge programs that integrate the different DDC protocols, so points are read into different DDC software programs.
 Outside air and humidity can be read and applied to energy-saving programs within the BAS system.

 Thermostat set points can be restricted, preventing occupants from adjusting the thermostats outside of the restricted range.
-Schedules set into the DDC program, so in unoccupied times, all non-essential HVAC Systems shutdown.
+Schedules set into the DDC program, so in unoccupied times, all non-essential HVAC Systems shut down.

 - Lighting Systems – lighting systems, both inside and outside, can be set to a schedule so in unoccupied hours minimal lighting is on.
 Motion sensors can also be hooked up to DDC and monitored for usage.
 Programs can be set up to bill tenants for energy use for lighting and other energy-consuming systems.

 - Emergency Systems – modern energy management systems can also control and monitor emergency systems.
 Fire alarms and stairwell pressurization along with security systems can be integrated into the DDC control system to automatically control critical emergency processes and alert necessary personnel in the event of an emergency.

 Helping Building Managers Solve Problems - Benefits of Building Automation Systems